Hurricane Nora (1997): Utah

 Ahead of moisture associated with Nora impacting Utah, forecasters warned that it wasn't a good weekend to go hiking in Utah's narrow canyons and predicted that the system could produce around 1–3 in of rain over southern parts of the state.
 Within the state, it was feared that heavy rain would cause flash flooding and that streams and rivers, would suddenly and unexpectedly rise if tropical moisture associated with Nora impacted the area.
-As a result, flash flood watches and warnings were issued for Southern Utah during September 25, while emergency services in Kane and Washington Counties provided sandbags to fire departments which were subsequently handed out for free to residents.
-Nora's remnant upper-level circulation moved into Utah during September 25, where it produced a period of near hurricane-force winds that were observed at the Blowhard Mountain radar site, near Cedar City.
+As a result, flash flood watches and warnings were issued for Southern Utah during 25 September, while emergency services in Kane and Washington Counties provided sandbags to fire departments which were subsequently handed out for free to residents.
+Nora's remnant upper-level circulation moved into Utah during 25 September, where it produced a period of near hurricane-force winds that were observed at the Blowhard Mountain radar site, near Cedar City.
 The winds were also thought to be responsible for producing straight-line winds, which downed or sheared the tops of approximately 400 trees off in the Dixie National Forest, Brian Head Ski Resort and the Cedar Breaks National Monument.
 The falling trees damaged three condominiums in Brian Head, injured an archaeologist camping in Cedar Breaks and disrupted the power supply in both areas.
 Nora also produced rain over the state, with a maximum rainfall total of 2.21 in reported in Enterprise.
-This had the effect of producing significant rises in washes and streams, with some minor flooding reported in Rockville and across Utah State Route 9, while drinking water changed its colour in the city of Hurricane, after flash flooding associated with Nora dumped sediment into the city's springs.
+This had the effect of producing significant rises in washes and streams, with some minor flooding reported in Rockville and across Utah State Route 9, while drinking water changed its color in the city of Hurricane, after flash flooding associated with Nora dumped sediment into the city's springs.
 It was later estimated that Nora had caused a total of $108 thousand in damages to crops and property in Utah.